County Sligo Ireland · Co. Sligo · Ballygawley Save · Share

 The reason to come back.
 The things every local will eventually tell you about, usually after the second pint.

-An old Gaelic family name
+An old Gaelic poet family

 The Ó Dálaighs